 Attachment is not only a basic theme of human existence but of all living things and in the inanimate world as well.
 Attachment is the most fundamental force in the universe.
 The forces of fusion, molecular cohesion, magnetism and gravity are examples of attachment in inanimate form.
 The experiences of love, loyalty and affection are examples of attachment in human form.

-All teachers have a working knowledge of this paradigm and utilize these practices on a daily basis.
+All teachers have a working knowledge of this paradigm and utilize these practices on a daily basis, for example, by taking time each morning to reconnect with each child, as every day is a brand new day.
 The children are surrounded by a working attachment village of teachers and parents.